conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 Notice that these <<PLACEHOLDER_FOR_RELEASE_FORMAT>> releases are unique to ConanCenter and they can get new patches or discard existing ones according to upstream considerations.
-It means that these releases will modify its behavior without previous notice, the documentation or changelog for these specific releases won't exist.
+It means that these releases will modify their behavior without previous notice, the documentation or changelog for these specific releases won't exist.
 Use them carefully in your projects.